um-grex/grex-docs/content/english/software/cern-vmfs.md

 module load CCEnv
 {{< /highlight >}}

 After the above command, use **module spider** to search for any software that might be available in the CC software stack.
-Note that "default" environments (the _StdEnv_ and _nixpkgs_ modules of the CC stack) are not loaded automatically, unlike on Compute Canada general purpose (GP) clusters.
+Note that "default" environments (the _StdEnv_ and either _gentoo_ or _nixpkgs_ modules of the CC stack) are not loaded automatically, unlike on CC / Alliance general purpose (GP) HPC machines.
 Therefore, it is a good practice to load these modules right away after the CCEnv.
 The example below loads the Nix package layer that forms the base layer of CC software stack, and then one of the "standard environments", in this case based on Intel 2018 and GCC 7.3 compilers, MKL and OpenMPI.

 There is more than one StdEnv version to choose from.
+An example below is for the older StdEnv/2018.3

 {{< highlight bash >}}
 module load nixpkgs/16.09
 module load StdEnv/2018.3
+module load arch/avx2
 {{< /highlight >}}

 Note that there are several CPU architectures in the CC software stack.
 They differ in the CPU instruction set used by the compilers, to generate the binary code.
 The default for legacy systems like Grex is the lowest SSE3 architectures _arch/sse3_.
 It ensures that there is no failure on the legacy Grex nodes (which are of NEHALEM, SSE4.2 architecture) due to more recent instructions like AVX, AVX2 and AVX512 that were added by Intel afterwards.

 For running on Contributed Nodes, that may be of much newer CPU generation, it is better to use the _arch/avx512_ module and setting RSNT_ARCH=avx512 environment variable in the job scripts.

+An example for the most current StdEnv/2023 that uses _gentoo_ instead of _nixpkgs_ and the AVX512-enabled codes.

+{{< highlight bash >}}
+module load StdEnv/2023
+module load arch/avx512
+{{< /highlight >}}

 Some of the software items on CC software stack might assume certain environment variables set that are not present on Grex; one example is SLURM_TMPDIR.
 In case your script fails for this reason, the following line could be added to the job script: